radiant-rstats/radiant.data/inst/app/tools/help/report_r.md

 Notes:

-* `vim.keys` enables a set of special eyboard short-cuts.
+* `vim.keys` enables a set of special keyboard short-cuts.
 If you have never used VIM you probably don't want this
 * For an overview of available editor themes see: `shinyAce::getAceThemes()`
-* Autocomplete has options "live", "enabled", and "disabled"
-* `showInvisibles` shows tabs and spaces in the editor
 * Tabs are converted to 2 spaces by default (i.e., 'soft' tabs).
 You can change the number of spaces used from 2 to, for example, 4
+* `showInvisibles` shows tabs and spaces in the editor
+* Autocomplete has options "live", "enabled", and "disabled"